Recent and selected past events

 Sep 6, New paper on the effects of spartina grass and diesel fuel addition to a salt marsh microbiome's activity is published in Frontiers in Microbiology.
 Congrats Erin Frates from Jeff Marlow's lab and former postdoc in our lab, Rachel Spietz, who share first authorship!
 PDF

 Jul 20, Roland is elected to co-vice-chair the GRC Applied and Environmental Microbiology meeting in 2025 together with Thulani Makhalanyane.
+Chair of this GRC will be Denise Akob.
 Thulani and Roland will then co-chair the meeting in 2027.